Gelfand-Tsetlin algebras and cohomology rings of Laumon spaces: Equivariant -ring of and quantum Gelfand-Tsetlin algebra

 The construction of Gelfand-Tsetlin basis for the representations of quantum $\fgl_n$ goes back to M.~Jimbo~\cite{j}.
 We will follow the approach of~\cite{mtz}.
-Given $\widetilde{\ul{d}}$ and the corresponding Gelfand-Tsetlin pattern $\Lambda=\Lambda(\widetilde{\ul{d}})$ (see subsection~\ref{classical}), we define $\xi_{\widetilde{\ul{d}}}=\xi_\Lambda\in\fM$ by the formula~(5.12) of~\cite{mtz}.
+Given $\widetilde{\ul{d}}$ and the corresponding Gelfand-Tsetlin pattern $\Lambda=\Lambda(\widetilde{\ul{d}})$ (see subsection~\ref{classical'}), we define $\xi_{\widetilde{\ul{d}}}=\xi_\Lambda\in\fM$ by the formula~(5.12) of~\cite{mtz}.
 According to Proposition~5.1 of {\em loc. cit.}, the set $\{\xi_{\widetilde{\ul{d}}}\}$ (over all collections $\widetilde{\ul{d}}$) forms a basis of $\fM$.

 Recall the basis $\{[\widetilde{\ul{d}}]\}$ of $M$ introduced in~2.16 of~\cite{bf}: the direct images of the structure sheaves of the torus-fixed points.
-The following theorem is proved absolutely similarly to Theorem~\ref{feigin}, using Proposition~5.1 of~\cite{mtz} in place of Theorem~3 of~\cite{m}.
+The following theorem is proved absolutely similarly to Theorem~\ref{feigin}, using Proposition~5.1 of~\cite{mtz}.

 \begin{thm} The isomorphism $\psi:\ M\to\fM$ of subsection~\ref{quantum} takes $[\widetilde{\ul{d}}]$ to $c_{\widetilde{\ul{d}}}\xi_{\widetilde{\ul{d}}}$ where

 \end{thm}